cheqd/cheqd-node/ci/docker-testnet/README.md

-# Docker
+# `verim-testsnet` docker image

+## Description

+Debian based docker image with the latest version of `verim-nonded` executable and preconfigured network of 4 nodes.
+Intended for use in CI pipelines.

+## Prerequisites

+- Build `verim-node` image first.
+See the [instruction](../docker/README.md).

+## Building

-To build docker image:
+To build the image:

 - Go to the repository root
-- Run `docker build -f ci/docker/Dockerfile -t verim-node .` to build verim node
-- Run `docker build -f ci/docker-testnet/Dockerfile -t testnet .` to build testnet
+- Run `docker build -f ci/docker-testnet/Dockerfile -t verim-testnet .`